Guidance on Compliance with Food Hygiene and Health and Safety Requirements for Food Stalls and Marquees at Events

 This brief guide will provide you with information when selling food at a market stall, mobile trailer or tented structure in Worcestershire.
 These food vending operations could be sited on a road side, at markets, or at events such as shows or fetes, or anywhere food is being prepared or sold as a commercial operation.

-This information should not be taken as a comprehensive guide to food and health and safety requirements.
-It is the responsibility of the Food Business Operator to ensure food and health safety requirements are met when trading.
+This information should not be taken as a comprehensive guide to food and health and safety compliance..
+It is the responsibility of the Food Business Operator to ensure all legal requirements suited to food being prepared/sold are met when trading.

 1. Registration as a Food Business